 Body and Mind Provides Corporate Update

 VANCOUVER, BC, Jan.
-22, 2021 /PRNewswire/ - Body and Mind Inc. (CSE: BAMM) (OTCQB: BMMJ) (the "Company" or "BaM"), a multi-state operator focused on limited license markets is saddened to report the unexpected death of director David Wenger.
+28, 2021 /PRNewswire/ - Body and Mind Inc. (CSE: BAMM) (OTCQB: BMMJ) (the "Company" or "BaM"), a multi-state operator focused on limited license markets, is pleased to provide an update on the financial statements, San Diego ShowGrow operations, the Arkansas Body and Mind branded dispensary and construction at NMG Ohio's production facility.

-"David has been an integral part of the cannabis industry for many years," stated Michael Mills, President and CEO of Body and Mind.
-"David's 2018 White Paper "The Green Regulatory Arbitrage: A case for investing in US Multi-State Vertically Integrated Cannabis Companies" was prescient and widely read as the cannabis industry evolved.
-David quickly became a resource for both business and government insights into the cannabis industry and was a member of the US Senate and House cannabis working groups.
-David's dedication to elevating the cannabis industry and connecting people was renowned and on behalf of our Company and board I pass on our deepest condolences to David's wife and two children."
+The Company is working to complete the October 31, 2020 interim financial statements, including the related management discussion and analysis, and anticipates the October 31, 2020 interim financials statements will be filed on or before February 3rd, 2021.

+In San Diego, the Company has increased customer access through a proprietary delivery platform at the ShowGrow San Diego dispensary.
+Customers can order on-line for pickup in store, curbside and now through our delivery platform.

 About Body and Mind Inc.